Dave Wang

-Dave Wang (王傑 (王杰, Wáng Jié, Wang Chieh); born 20 October 1962) is a Hong Kong-Taiwanese singer, songwriter and actor.
+Dave Wang (王傑 (王杰, Wáng Jié, Wang Chieh)) is a Hong Kong-Taiwanese singer, songwriter and actor.

 Life and career

 Wang was born in British Hong Kong, as the son of a former Shaw Brothers actor, Wang Hsieh.
 He moved to Taiwan when he was 17.
 Before landing his first record deal in 1988, Wang wrote songs for other singers under pen-names such as "Little Grass" and "Northern Wind".
 He worked as a Tae Kwon Do instructor, ice-skating coach, taxi-driver, delivery-man, waiter, bartender, and cook.
 He also spent three years in the Taiwanese military to obtain a Taiwan ID card, despite holding a Hong Kong British passport.
 His first marriage ended when his wife at the time left him while he was serving in the military.

 Wang released his Chinese debut album "A Game A Dream" (一場遊戲一場夢), which sold over 500,000-copies in December 1987, which was used as the theme song in the 1988 telemovie The Game They Call Sex.
 Another of his hits, "Bits of Sadness, Bits of Craze" (幾分傷心幾分痴), released in 1988, shares the same melody to "A Game A Dream" but sung in Cantonese with different lyrics.
 It was an insert song on Looking Back in Anger and the music video features Yin Szema.

 He found success in Hong Kong during the late 1980s and early 1990s.
 Many of his songs were used as the theme songs of popular TVB series.
 He is one of the few artists from Taiwan to break into the Hong Kong market, with four years of chart-topping record sales.
 He is likewise successful in other markets such as Malaysia, Singapore and mainland China.

 Wang migrated to Canada in 1994, after his second marriage on 1 April 1993.
 He carried on releasing 2-Chinese albums a year until 1998.
 On 1 June 1996, It was moved to officially released a new Chinese album under a different label names Pony Canyon Taiwan, which ceased operations in Taiwan in late 1997 due to the Asian financial crisis.
 Altogether, he had released a total of five Mandarin albums in just a period of two years at Pony Canyon with notable hits like "I Love You (我愛你)".